nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `clear`

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-This is a destructive command!
+This is a _destructive command_!
 Using this command will empty all food items and tags.
 Be careful when using this command!
 </div>

 ### Exit the program : `exit`